Tours Sitemap Accessibility Skiptocontent Search

 Sana Almansori speaks to Dr. Mustafa Alh'awwath and Dr. Omran Khalifa regarding archaeology in Libya.

 Dr. Mustafa points out the previous government's neglect and lack of any interest in protecting Libya's archaeological heritage, citing the need to rewrite the law regarding archaeology and to re-create the archaeology department, which he recommends be chaired by Professor Khaled Muhammed Alhadar.
-At the start he mentioned prehistoric, Phoenician, Greek, Roman and other archaeological remains, but, like before, there was no mention of the Berbers' archaeological heritage.
+At the start he mentioned prehistoric, Phoenician, Greek, Roman and other archaeological remains, but, like before, there was no mention of the Berbers' archaeological heritage; leading the Berbers to call for re-writing Libya's history.

 What Should The New Government of Libya Do?